Home

 • "The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."

-Confession and Repentance:
+Confession and Repentance

-Upon recognition of our spiritual condition, we are able to confess our sins, and God gives us repentance for our transgressions.
+Upon recognition of our spiritual condition, by God's grace we are able to confess our sins, and are given repentance for these transgressions.
+For it is written, our God is a merciful God.
+If we seek Him with all our hearts, He will be found.

 Acts 5:31

-• "Him hath God exalted with his right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins."
+• "Him hath God exalted with his right hand to be a Prince and a `Saviour, for to give repentance to Israel, and forgiveness of sins."

 2nd Timothy 2:25